|

 a bird observatory, a bee house, a hatchery and loads more!

-Very popular wiht children
+Very popular with children

 Leaflets in the Guests' Lounge website